 PhD and MD/PhD Research Training

-Several of our Department of Psychiatry faculty provide research training for PhD and MD/PhD candidates in imaging; molecular, cellular, and translational neuroscience; and systems, cognition, and computational neuroscience through Sackler Institute of Graduate Biomedical Sciences.
+Several of our Department of Psychiatry faculty provide research training for PhD and MD/PhD candidates in imaging; molecular, cellular, and translational neuroscience; and systems, cognition, and computational neuroscience through Vilcek Institute of Graduate Biomedical Sciences.
 Several of our researchers similarly hold positions and provide graduate program training at NYU Neuroscience.

 Psychiatry Residency Research Program

 Our department offers the second largest psychiatry residency training program in the country, with the sixth largest research output, according to Doximity.
 Our residency program offers two research tracks, in which our expert faculty provide comprehensive, individualized training in basic neuroscience, including molecular and cellular, circuits and systems, and computational and behavioral studies.
-Residents can take advantage of our many research resources, including NYU Langone’s Neuroscience Institute and Skirball Institute of Biomolecular Medicine, as well as the Center for Neural Science at NYU.
+Residents can take advantage of our many research resources, including NYU Langone’s Neuroscience Institute as well as the Center for Neural Science at NYU.

 Psychiatry Fellowships and Postdoctoral Research Training

 Our department offers fellowships in seven psychiatric subspecialties to trainees who have completed an Accreditation Council for Graduate Medical Education–accredited psychiatry residency.
 In addition to clinical training, these fellowships include opportunities to conduct research or scholarly projects and encourage the study of research methodology and data analysis.

 Our department provides postdoctoral clinical and preclinical research training in psychedelic and psychedelic-inspired therapies of psychiatric and neurologic illness through a Psychedelic Medicine Research Training Program.
-To further support the professional development of biomedical researchers in psychiatry, we offer postdoctoral training opportunities.
+To further support the professional development of biomedical researchers in psychiatry, we offer other postdoctoral training opportunities.
 These fellowships are typically available to individuals with an MD, PhD, or MD/PhD.
 Some of this training is funded by NIH T32 grants (Institutional National Research Service Awards).